Latching and Unlatching During Breastfeeding: What’s Normal, What’s Not, and How to Help Your Baby Feed Better

 Here is a quick demo of my favorite burping technique:

-Unlatching repeatedly and fussing at the breast can be a sign that it is time to change position.
-Here are some
+Unlatching repeatedly and fussing at the breast can be a sign that it is time to look at how baby is positioned at the breast.

 Calm Your Baby with Hand Expression